MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central.md

     <img src=".//media/image90.png" style="width:5.in;height:1.48982in" alt="A screenshot of a cell phone Description automatically generated" />

-32. Click on the `Refresh` icon to display all messages received since the previous page refresh operation.
+32. Click on the `Refresh` icon (in the top right area of the page) to display all messages received since the previous page refresh operation.
 Confirm that periodic telemetry messages are being continuously received approximately every 5 seconds (which is the default interval value for the `telemetryInterval` property that dictates the telemetry reporting frequency)

     <img src=".//media/image91a.png" style="width:5.in;height:1.08982in" alt="A screenshot of a cell phone Description automatically generated" />